-I’ll never forget that long distance Skype call my boyfriend and I had; it was when I knew he could definitely be my husband.
-During this particular long distance date-made-easy-through-the-internet, I had shared with him the importance of adoption in my future.
+I’ll never forget that long-distance Skype call my boyfriend and I had; it was when I knew he could definitely be my husband.
+During this particular long-distance date-made-easy-through-the-internet, I had shared with him the importance of adoption in my future.
 I smiled when he confirmed adoption was something he saw for his future, too.
+That began our adoption story.

 After about a year of trying with no sign of a baby, we thought, “Why not look into the process of adopting an infant?”
 We knew we wanted to adopt, and though we were quite ignorant, we decided to dive in.
 At the time, no one in our community had adopted or been involved in foster care; our exposure and knowledge surrounding foster care was limited, which made us avoid it.